Ashton-Sidhu/aethos/docs/index.rst

 To start, we need to import the data science workflow stages as well as pandas.

-Before that, we can create a full data science folder structure by running `pyautoml create` from the command line and follow the command prompts.
+Before that, we can create a full data science folder structure by running `aethos create` from the command line and follow the command prompts.

 General Usage
 =============
 To enable extensions, such as QGrid interactive filtering:

 .. code:: python
-    import pyautoml as py
+    import aethos as py
     py.set_option('interactive_df', True)
     py.options.interactive_df = True

 .. code:: python

-    import pyautoml as py
+    import aethos as py
     import pandas as pd

     x_train = pd.read_csv('data/train.csv') # load data into pandas